akeneo/pim-helpcenter/content/md/imports-exports/quick-export.md

 To save you time, the selections you've made are stored in your local session.
 It means the next time you will click on Quick Export, the same options will be already selected.
 :::

 The action is processed as a back-end task, so that you can continue to work on the PIM.
 When the process is done, you are the only user to be notified.
-Then, when you click on the notification, you access the report page of the action.
+Then, when you click on the notification, you access the report page of the task.

 ![Quick Export notification](../img/Products_QuickExportNotification.gif)